100+ Best Fundraising Ideas for Everyone in 2024

 Fundraising Ideas for nonprofits

 Everyone has stuff they don’t need lying around their house.
-Use your congregants’ unwanted goods to raise money and give the unwanted stuff a new home (yay for sustainability)!
+Use your congregants’ unwanted goods to raise money and give the unwanted stuff a new home (points for sustainability)!

-• Books for Bucks: Get your congregants to donate used books, magazines, and comic books that they do not intend to re-read and sell them to the community.
+• Books for Bucks: Get your congregants to donate used books, magazines, and comic books that they do not intend to re-read.
+Sell the books to the community for a small price.

 • Shoe Drive: Get your congregants to drop off their gently worn shoes and find a company that will pay for the shoes you collect.

-Alternative idea: You can combine these three into a big ‘jumble’ drive/sale where books, shoes, and clothes are sold.
+Alternative idea: You can combine these three into a big ‘jumble’ drive or rummage sale where books, shoes, clothes, household goods, and more are sold.

 Fundraising Potential: ++